-MSU classes and information are transmitted over the campus closed circuit TV system and over two cable TV channels throughout the Greater Lansing area.
-Announcements regarding campus events are broadcast between classes and after classes are completed for the day.
-Consult your cable guide for the appropriate channels in your area.
+MSU classes and information are broadcast over campus closed circuit TV and over cable TV throughout Greater Lansing.
+Announcements regarding campus events are aired when classes are not being carried.
+Consult your cable guide for the channel in your area.